softblusoft/b65/readme.md

   - In basys3 folder there is top.bit, a ready to use bitstream
   - There is no slides and buttons debounce
   - It's difficult to modify the software: new FPGA builds takes long time

+ Note on UART : the implementation in 002-target-io requires a guard time after each byte; when transmitting
+                separate chars, like from a keyboard console, 8N1 settings are fine; in a continuous data stream the setup must be 8N2

+- `003-target-soft-dl`
+  - Changed 'rom' to 'ram_code': at power-on wait for software from UART before releasing the CPU reset
+  - Baud rate is modified from 9600 to 921600 to speedup download (6826ms@9600 to download 8k bytes of rom it's too slow;
+    the whole rom file must be downloaded because at the end there are reset vectors)
+  - Ram and ram_code are essentially the same VHDL code (they could be reduced to a single file)
+  - Software is not modified respect to '002-target-io', the same messages appear

+  NOTE : Download the .rom file, not the .coe which is useful only to initialize the FPGA memory from Vivado

+  Windows (assuming the serial port is COM8):
+   - Open cmd.exe (or double click)
+    - `cd out\003-target-soft-dl\soft`
+	- `MODE COM8 BAUD=921600 PARITY=n DATA=8 STOP=1`
+	- `copy /b b65.rom COM8`

 rom2coe
 -------